CissiWong/product-page-from-api/README.md

 ### :boom: Success!

-After completing this assignment you should be comfortable working with reusable components in React.
-You should also be comfortable using your JavaScript skills to iterate over an array of data, select the parts you want, and create a dynamic webpage based on that.
+After completing this assignment you should know how to build your first real API with a Mongo Database.
+You will also have build your first full stack application and gain lots more understanding of the backend side of apps.

 ---